johnrm174/model-railway-signalling/README.md

 Full documentation is packaged with the application (access by selecting Help => Docs from the main menubar).

-A number of example layout configuration files are also packaged with the application (access by selecting File => Examples from the main menubar)
+A number of example layout files are also packaged with the application (access by selecting File => Examples from the main menubar)

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-And finally, a top tip for running the application on the latest Debian Bookworm release which uses Wayland as the GUI backend rather than X11 (which was the backend for previous Debian releases).
-I found that with Wayland, the Tkinter GUI performance was terrible for some reason (not just my application - python/Tkinter performance in general) - and that was running on a Raspberry Pi 5 which I would have expected to improve overall performance.
-Anyway, I found that the fix is to switch the GUI backend of the Raspberry Pi back to X11 - performance of the user interface is now lightning quick!
+Note that I have seen problems running the application on some of the more recent Debian releases (such as Bookworm) that use Wayland as the backend compositor rather than X11 - specifically significant degredation in GUI performance (especially when editing a schematic), button rendering issues (not fully rendered until the cursor hovers over them) and window management issues (e.g. windows not being bought to the front when un-minimised).
+I also saw these issues with other applications/

-To change the backend - Run "sudo raspi-config", select 'Advanced Options' then 'Wayland' and select X11.
+The fix was to switch the GUI Compositor back to X11 - Run "sudo raspi-config", select 'Advanced Options' then 'Wayland' and select X11.

-An additional benifit was that some of the other applications I use (such as the kazam video capture software) will now work as normal on the Raspberry Pi 5.